bdnorris/DES-340/lectures/lecture11-specificity.md

     }
 </style>
 ```
-A linked stylesheet is last, but prefered.
+A linked stylesheet is last but preferred.

 ```html
 <link href="a-linked-style-sheet-is-last.css" rel="stylesheet">